TheSlimvReal/PSE---LA-meets-ML/wiki/Contributing_PyTest.md

 ## Create a test

-First you create a class the is called something like `test_name.py`.
+First you create a class that is called something like `test_name.py`.
 This is important because PyTest will search for files with a leading `test`.
 In that file you create your test function that also needs to have the leading `test_`.